Speedy Gonzales (film): Plot

-Speedy Gonzales is at the carnival attraction "Shoot Speedy" in which people try to shoot Speedy with bullets from a gun in order to "win a beeg prize."
-The leader tells Speedy, in Spanish, about the dire situation the mice are in, not having access to the cheese guarded by Sylvester.
-Speedy agrees to help and runs through the field between the mice and Sylvester to fetch an armful of cheese with each turn.
-After failing to catch Speedy by hand, Sylvester employs a hand net, mousetraps, landmines, baseball equipment, and a pipe to funnel Speedy right into his mouth, but Speedy manages to thwart him every time.

-Finally getting fed up, Sylvester gets all the cheese from the factory, stacks it, and uses dynamite to blow it all up (in the hopes of destroying it).
+Upon arriving at the border, the mice celebrate his arrival while Sylvester readies himself to catch Speedy.
+Speedy then demonstrates his incredible speed as he quickly runs across the border to fetch an armful of cheese with each turn.
+After failing to catch Speedy by hand, Sylvester employs equipment such as a hand net, mousetraps, landmines, baseball equipment, and a pipe to funnel Speedy right into his mouth, but Speedy manages to thwart him every time, with Sylvester getting maimed in almost every attempt.
+When Speedy boldly declares that he will get all the cheese in the factory in one swoop, Sylvester becomes fed up and gathers all the cheese from the factory, stacks it, and uses dynamite to blow it all up in an act of spite.
 However, all the cheese ends up raining down on the mice, causing Sylvester to cry and bang his head on an electric pole in vexation.
 Speedy ends the short by saying: "I like this pussycat fellow; he's silly!"